IDinsight/surveystream_flask_api/README.md

 `make login`

-`make -i run-test-e2e` (note the `-i` flag will ensure the container cleanup happens even if some of the tests fail)
+`make -i run-unit-tests` (note the `-i` flag will ensure the container cleanup happens even if some of the tests fail)